 2. Create a business plan.

 Don’t worry about writing a lengthy business plan with 5- and 10-year projections.
 You can start out small and keep it to one or two pages.
 Include what your business will be, to whom you’ll be selling services or products to (your target customer), how much you’ll charge, and how you plan to do it.
 This includes what resources you’ll need, including location, staff, furniture, supplies, equipment, telephone, utilities, internet connection, POS (point of sale) system — and what your estimated start-up costs will be.
+Research and comparison shopping can help to reduce your operation costs.
+For example, investing into a MegaPath internet service can help reduce your total online costs.
 Also note how you’ll pay back your start-up loan, if necessary, and how long it will take.

 3. Determine how much to charge.